buzzqw/TUS/OBSS/markdown-separati/en/16-feats.md

 - **Saving Throws**:: +2 Reflex
 - **Ability Score**:: Dexterity or Wisdom

-The **first time** you take this Feat, as a Reaction to an opponent's attack Action, you can add +1 to your Defense.
+The **first time** you take this Feat, as a Reaction to an opponent' \*\*s attack Action, you can add +1 to your Defense.
 You can use this Feat up to 3 times per day.

 The **second time** you take this Feat, requirement Weapon Proficiency 4, an opponent does not gain the flanking bonus to hit against you.